jasonleinart/blog-site/three-horizons.md

 ---
 layout: page
-title: Three Horizons Philosophy
+title: "The Three Horizons of AI Integration: A Philosophy for the Future of Work"
 description: >
   A foundational framework for understanding how artificial intelligence transforms human work across personal, collaborative, and organizational dimensions.
 permalink: /three-horizons/
 sitemap: true
 ---

-# The Three Horizons of AI Integration: A Philosophy for the Future of Work

-*A foundational framework for understanding how artificial intelligence transforms human work across personal, collaborative, and organizational dimensions*

 ## 🎯 Core Philosophy